solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 ## Back up the instance

-Lower the risk and back up the instance before upgrading or migrating data.
+Lower risk and back up the instance before upgrading or migrating data.
 Use the Redis `save` or `bgsave` command to backup the Redis data to disk.

 ## Offline vs. Online

 Before selecting a migration tool, decide if the migration should be online or offline.

 - **Offline migrations** require the system to be down while the migration takes place.
 Users will not be able to modify data.
 This option ensures that the state of the data will be exactly what is expected when restored in Azure.
 - **Online migrations** will migrate the data in near real-time.
 This option is appropriate when there is little downtime for the users or application consuming the data workload.
 The costs are too high for the corporation to wait for complete migration.
-The process involves replicating the data using a replication method such as logical replication or similar functionality.
+The process involves replicating the data using some type of replication method.

 > **Case Study:** In the case of WWI, their environment has some complex networking and security requirements that will not allow for the appropriate changes to be applied for inbound and outbound connectivity in the target migration time frame.
 These complexities and requirements essentially eliminate the online approach from consideration.